EXPERIENCE WINTER AT THE GARDEN

 GARDEN PLANTS TO DISCOVER IN WINTER

-Plants with “winter interest”—evergreen foliage, interesting bark patterns, or elegant formsmake gardens appealing during the cold-season months.
-Explore our aptly named Winter Garden to see for yourself.
-Nestled between our two conservatories and the Visitors Center, the Winter Garden features an assortment of largely ornamental trees and shrubs that can be admired from inside or out.
-While this garden is a great place to begin your discovery of interesting winter plants, don’t stop there.
-Throughout our gardens you can find plants that shine in winter.
+Plants with “winter interest”—evergreen foliage, interesting bark patterns, colorful berries, or elegant forms—make gardens appealing during the cold-season months.
+Throughout our formal and naturalistic spaces you can find plants that shine in winter.
 Here are a few of our favorites:

 Inkberry leaves shine green in the sun of The Ramble.